Patterns and Rules

 Wildcards

-Wildcard symbols are placeholders in an expression.
+Wildcard are placeholders identifiers in an expression.
 They start with a _

 .